RHIT-CSSE/csse332/Homework/LinuxInstall/README.md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10

-I used the Ubuntu 18.04 LTS for my distribution.
+I used WSL2 and the Ubuntu 20.04 LTS for my distribution.

 Run this command on your unix command line to install the necessary packages: